-Additional information

-Financial information is provided in the Corporation's audited financial statements and MD&A for its most recently completed fiscal year.
-Copies of the aforementioned documents can be obtained by request through the Corporation's offices in Toronto, Canada or accessed through the Corporation's website at www.TsodiloResources.com or through SEDAR at www.sedar.com.
+Additional information Financial information is provided in the Corporation's audited financial statements and MD&A for its most recently completed fiscal year.
+Copies of the aforementioned documents can be obtained by request through the Corporation's offices in Toronto, Canada or accessed through the Corporation's website at www.TsodiloResources.com.